mashupgarage/MG-Eng-Playbook/standards/github/updating-pull-requests.md

   git rebase develop
   git push --force-with-lease
   ```
-  Rebase will create new commits in `feature/dashboard` and `feature/posts` and `feature/css-layout` will still look for the old commit references which is prone to conflicts.
+  Rebase will create new commits in `feature/dashboard` but `feature/posts` and `feature/css-layout` will still look for the old commit references which is prone to conflicts.
 Prefer to update via merge.
 - ❌ Nested rebase
   ```
   develop <- feature/dashboard <- feature/posts <- feature/comments